Can teachers use Netflix (or Hulu/Amazon/etc) videos in classes?

 It depends.

 The library does not subscribe to Netflix, nor does Netflix allow for institutional accounts that can be shared among faculty/students.
+Netflix (and most other commercial streaming services) only allow individual or household subscriptions that are not allowed to be shared.
 Netflix also does not currently sell DVDs of their original content.

 Does this prevent you, as an instructor, from logging into your personal account to show Netflix videos in the classroom or during a remote class?